Baghouse dust collectors — 1,000 to 100,000+ CFM

 → Budget is tighter for smaller operations

 Not sure which is right?
-That’s what our free site assessment is for.
-We evaluate your operation and recommend the right collector type — no bias toward one or the other.
+That’s what our free site assessment is for — we evaluate your operation and recommend the right collector, no bias toward one or the other.
+For a deeper look, read baghouse vs. cartridge dust collectors.

-Tell us about your operation — dust type, volume, temperature, and facility constraints — and we’ll put together a custom baghouse proposal with engineering, pricing, and a firm compliance guarantee.
+Tell us about your operation — dust type, volume, temperature, and facility constraints — and you’ll get a custom baghouse proposal with engineering, pricing, and a firm compliance guarantee.
 No pressure, no runaround.

 Serving manufacturing facilities across Arizona, California, Nevada, New Mexico, and Utah.